donneleo/Measuring-Software-Engineering/Measuring Software Engineering.md

 ## Methods of yesteryear

 Counting the number of lines of code is a method that has been employed for many years but carries with it many flaws.
 “Source Lines of Code (SLOC or LOC) is one of the most widely used sizing metric in industry and literature” (Nguyen, et.al, 2007).
 However, there is often confusion regarding what constitutes a “source line of code”.
-Measuring engineers on the number of lines od code they write can lead to serious issues of inefficiency.
+Measuring engineers on the number of lines of code they write can lead to serious issues of inefficiency, as well as diffiuclt, hard-to-follow "spaghetti code" in alrger scale projects.
 For example:

     if(num%2 == 0)
     {